 Steering and manoeuvring

-To steer your motorbike around bends, you’ll need to use the throttle and the steering, and lean the motorbike.
+To steer your motorcycle around bends, you’ll need to use the throttle and the steering, and lean the motorcycle.
 Using these together takes practice.

 Before you start your journey, put your hands on the handlebars to check you can comfortably work the controls.
 Adjust the hand controls if necessary.

-If you’re carrying an extra load, such as a pillion passenger, the motorbike will handle differently when you’re steering.
+If you’re carrying an extra load, such as a pillion passenger, the motorcycle will handle differently when you’re steering.
 You’ll need to adjust the way you ride so you can steer safely.

 Adverse camber

 A road with adverse camber slopes downwards towards the outside of a corner.
-This can make your motorbike less stable because of
+This can make your motorcycle less stable because of

 • the increased angle between the tyre and the road surface